-Today, a new generation of engineers has vast resources available electronically on desktops, laptops and mobile devices.
+Today, a new generation has vast resources available electronically on desktops, laptops and mobile devices.
 It’s easier and much faster to find data from online resources.
 However, with the amount of information available, and a flood of results following a search engine query, information literacy is more important than ever.
 It’s not just about finding information, but understanding whether the sources are trusted.

 Recent engineering graduates are comfortable with online searches since they’ve learned the nuances of conducting searches online in a multitude of ways throughout their academic career.
 Thirty years ago, it may have taken a young engineer several years to build a collection of go-to resources.
 Now, it may take just a few weeks to locate and accumulate those invaluable resources online.

 Some engineers have access to a special librarian who can be of great assistance with research.
 Since they are usually up-to-date on the latest electronic resources in your field and industry, they can quickly point to the best resource.
 However, many engineers have to perform searches on their own and tend to “Google” their queries.

 Search engines are still a primary tool for research simply because of its ease of use and accessibility.
 Although your query may produce valid information that you can cite and use in your projects, you may also come across poorly referenced data or data from sources that aren’t trusted.

 One of the greatest concerns for engineers is filtering through the information available online.
 The challenge is to sift through the search results to discover what is valid and vetted.
 Even if you find what you believe is the right answer, in many cases you may have to delve further and search for additional resources to determine whether that data is of good quality.
 This becomes a time-consuming process.